-Sealcoating Parking Lots #3, #4, #5 and #9
+Sealcoating Parking Lots #3, #4, #5 & Library

-The scope of this project includes crack filling, sealcoating, and striping four parking lots.
-The project will occur on Parking Lots 3, 4 and 5 located off of Liberty Drive providing customer and permit parking, and on Lot 9 which is a leased commuter lot and some daily fee parking at the southwest corner of Liberty Drive and Carlton Avenue.
+The scope of this project includes crack filling, sealcoating, and striping four parking lots in 2025.
+The project will occur in the Library Parking lot and in Parking Lots 3, 4 and 5 located off of Liberty Drive.

-Parking Lot 3 was resurfaced in 2022 and serves employee parking for adjacent businesses.
-Parking Lots 4 and 5 were resurfaced in 2021 and serves customer and employee parking for the adjacent businesses.
-Parking Lot 9 will be patched in 2023 and has leased parking for commuters who use the Metra line at the Downtown Wheaton Train Station.
+Parking Lot 3 was paved in 2022 and serves employee parking for adjacent businesses.
+Parking Lots 4 and 5 were paved in 2021 and serve customer and employee parking for the adjacent businesses.
+The Library Parking Lot was sealcoated and striped in 2020 and will need it again in 2025.
 Sealcoating the parking lots will extend the life of the pavement by giving it a new wearing surface, and reducing cracks by keeping moisture, UV rays, and vehicle oils from infiltrating the asphalt.